-When you’re writing a book with many characters or locations, it is convenient to be able to filter all scenes starring the same character or location.
-Or maybe you’re a blogger and want to keep track of which blog posts are rough drafts and which are ready for publishing.
-In these and many more cases you might want to take a look at keywords.
+When you’re writing a book with many characters or locations, it’s convenient to be able to filter all scenes starring the same character or location.
+Or you’re a blogger and want to keep track of which blog posts are rough drafts and which are ready for publishing.
+In these and many other cases, you might want to take a look at keywords.

 Would you like to add keywords to multiple sheets at once?
 You can do that, too.

-On Mac, hold ⇧ (shift) and select the sheets in question in the sheet list, then right-click to open the context menu and select “Keywords…”.
+On Mac, hold ⌘ (command) and select the sheets in question in the sheet list, then right-click to open the context menu and select “Keywords…”.
 On iPad or iPhone, tap “Select” at the top of the sheet list and mark the sheets in question.
 Tap “More...” , then “Keywords...”.

 If the selected sheets have different keywords, the keyword editor will feature two parts.
 The field at the top contains all keywords that are attached to all sheets you’ve selected.
 To add more keywords simply enter them here.
 The lower field is a collection of keywords that are only present in a subset of the selection.
 Clicking or tapping on one of the keywords in the lower half will add it to all selected sheets.

-While all keywords you add are initially grey, their color can be changed afterwards.
+While all the keywords you add are initially grey, their color can be changed afterward.
 This is particularly handy if you want to keep track of your characters’ points of view or mark the stages of your writing.
-In order to change the color, simply right-click (macOS) or tap on the keyword and select “Color…“ (iOS).
-The upcoming window lets you choose between the seven colors of the rainbow and a light grey.
+Changing the color is also done via the keyword manager: right-click on a keyword and select between the seven colors of the rainbow and a light grey.

 On iOS, you can change the color by tapping the keyword in the attachment bar and selecting “Color…” from the list of actions.
 No matter where this change has been made, it will apply to all occurrences of this keyword in your library.